rtomayko/rpg/README.md

 support for dependency resolution, native extension compilation, and package upgrades.
 It's quite fast.

-rpg can be thought of as a non-compatible alternative to the gem command shipped with Rubygems.
-Most commonly used gem operations are available in rpg, but in ways that are a bit different from the gem command -- both in interface and implementation.
+`rpg` can be thought of as a non-compatible alternative to the `gem` command shipped with Rubygems.
+Most commonly used gem operations are available in `rpg`, but in ways that are a bit different from the `gem` command -- both in interface and implementation.
 See the *VERSUS RUBYGEMS* section below for details on these differences.

 rpg and Rubygems can co-exist on a system, though Rubygems is not required for